 What are the Rules?

-To be eligible for the any grant funding you must be carrying out the following work:
+To be eligible for the any grant funding you must be carrying out at least one of the following works:

 (you must be in possession of BER Certificate to qualify for the grant)